-Silicon can originate from residual particles of silicon left from the manufacturing process, filter drier material, dirt or anti-foam additives from residual mineral oil which may be present in machines that have been converted to R-134a.
+Silicon can originate from residual particles of silicon left from the manufacturing process, filter drier material, dirt or anti-foam additives from residual mineral oil which may be present in machines.

 Moisture

 Moisture in the form of dissolved water can be present in lubricating oil to varying degrees.
 Some polyolester oils may contain up to 50 parts per million (ppm) of water from new unopened containers.
 Other sources of water may be the refrigerant (new refrigerant may contain up to 10 ppm water), leaking evaporator condenser tubes or oil coolers, or moisture introduced by the addition of either contaminated oil or refrigerant or improperly handled oil.